Contractible stability spaces and faithful braid group actions: Preliminaries

 There is also a smooth right action of the universal cover $G$ of $GL_2^+\R$.
 An element $g\in G$ corresponds to a pair $(T_g,\theta_g)$ where $T_g$ is the projection of $g$ to $GL_2^+\R$ under the covering map and $\theta_g\colon\R \to \R$ is an increasing map with $\theta_g(t+1)=\theta_g(t)+1$ which induces the same map as $T_g$ on the circle $\R/2\Z = \R^2-\{0\} / \R_{>0}$.
 The action is given by

 (Here we think of the central charge as valued in $\R^2$.)
 This action preserves the semistable objects, and also preserves the Harder--Narasimhan filtrations of all objects.
-The subgroup consisting of pairs in which $T$ is conformal is isomorphic to $\C$ with $\lambda\in \C$ acting via
+The subgroup consisting of pairs with $T$ conformal is isomorphic to $\C$ with $\lambda\in \C$ acting via

 \ie by rotating the phases and rescaling the masses of semistable objects.
 This action is free and preserves the metric.
-The action of $1\in \C$ corresponds to the action of the shift automorphism $[1]$. \begin{lemma} For any $g\in G$ the t-structures $\ts{D}_{g\cdot \sigma}$ and $\ts{D}_\sigma$ are related by a finite sequence of tilts. \end{lemma} \begin{proof} Since $G$ is connected $\sigma$ and $g\cdot \sigma$ are in the same component of $\stab{C}$.
+The action of $1\in \C$ corresponds to the action of the shift automorphism $[1]$. \begin{lemma} For any $g\in G$ the t-structures $\ts{D}_{g\cdot \sigma}$ and $\ts{D}_\sigma$ are related by a finite sequence of tilts. \end{lemma} \begin{proof} This is simple to verify directly by considering the way in which $G$ acts on phases.
+Alternatively, note that $G$ is connected, so that $\sigma$ and $g\cdot \sigma$ are in the same component of $\stab{C}$.
 Hence by \cite[Corollary 5.2]{MR3007660} the t-structures $\ts{D}_\sigma$ and $\ts{D}_\tau$ are related by a finite sequence of tilts. \end{proof}